 We have incurred net losses since our inception.
 In recent years, our operations have consisted primarily of conducting preclinical studies and clinical trials, raising capital and undertaking other research and development initiatives.
 To date, we have not generated any revenue, other than license and other revenue, and we have primarily financed our operations through public offerings and private placements of our equity securities, issuances of convertible promissory notes and loan agreements.
-As of June 30, 2021, we had an accumulated deficit of \$269.3 million.
-We recorded net losses of \$6.1 million and \$5.8 million for the three months ended June 30, 2021 and 2020, respectively, and net losses of \$13.4 million and \$8.7 million for the six months ended June 30, 2021 and 2020, respectively.
+As of September 30, 2021, we had an accumulated deficit of \$274.2 million.
+We recorded net losses of \$4.9 million and \$2.4 million for the three months ended September 30, 2021 and 2020, respectively, and net losses of \$18.3 million and \$11.1 million for the nine months ended September 30, 2021 and 2020, respectively.
 We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development for and obtaining regulatory approval of our product candidates, as well as discovering compounds and developing proprietary formulations to utilize with our SCS Microinjector.

 We expect to continue to incur significant and increasing operating losses at least for the next several years.
-We do not expect to generate significant product or license and other revenue unless and until we successfully complete necessary development of, obtain regulatory approval for and successfully commercialize one or more of our product candidates, either on our own or together with a third party.
+We do not expect to generate significant product or license and other revenue unless and until XIPERE is successfully commercialized by its licensees or until we successfully complete development of, obtain regulatory approval for and commercialize additional product candidates, either on our own or together with a third party.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
 Our clinical trial expenses have decreased significantly following our decision to discontinue late-stage clinical trials of XIPERE for indications other than uveitis.
 However, we expect clinical trial expenses to increase in 2021 as a result of our Phase 1/2a clinical trial of CLS-AX.
 We also will continue our efforts to seek to discover, research and develop additional product candidates and seek regulatory approvals in additional regions for XIPERE for the treatment of macular edema associated with uveitis.
-Based on our current research and development plans and expected near-term partnership milestone payments, we expect to have sufficient resources to fund our planned operations into the second quarter of 2022.
+Based on our current research and development plans and expected near-term partnership milestone payments, we expect to have sufficient resources to fund our planned operations into 2023.